-B. Qualitative tests of cloth and face
+7.2 Qualitative tests of cloth and face

 For the third experiment shown here, a model wearing a white sweater was filmed dancing under our multispectral illumination setup (see first row of Figure 10).
 For qualitative purposes, in Figure 9 we show several views of frame #380 without the texture map and in high resolution (the mesh consists of 180k vertices).
 The images clearly show the high frequency detail of the sweater.
 To the best of our knowledge, this is the only method able to reconstruct deforming cloth with such detail.
-However, as expected, materials that are far from Lambertian exhibit noticeable artifacts, as in Figure 5C-D.
+However, as expected, materials that are far from Lambertian exhibit noticeable artifacts, as in Figure 5(C-D).

-We used this sequence to evaluate the original mesh regularization algorithm of Section V by texture mapping the deforming sweater.
-Figure 10 shows several approaches to mesh registration starting with no registration at all (second row), registration using the advected optical flow alone (third row) and the effect of regularizing optical flow with the rigidity constraint (fourth row), as we propose.
+We used this sequence to evaluate the original mesh regularization algorithm of Section 5 by texture mapping the deforming sweater.
+Figure 10 shows several approaches to mesh registration starting with no registration at all (second row), registration using the advected optical flow alone (third row) and the effect of regularizing optical flow with the rigidity constraint (fourth row).
+This last approach is seen to outperform the others as it manages to track the surface for more than 500 frames.